AdjiDarmawan/centos_ansible_vault/README.md

 Credential Management
 Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

+For read more about Vault Documentation, please visit this link [VAULT HASHICORP] (https://www.vaultproject.io/)

 ## INSTALLATION
 You must edit two variables on contained in the role directory (common and vault)